-IMPORTANT: The level of mix in the mix hopper(s) must be up to the fill line on the agitator paddle(s).
-(The mix low light must not be on.)
+IMPORTANT: The level of mix in the hoppers must be high enough to cover the agitator paddles.
 Note: If the BRUSH CLEAN COUNTER display has counted down to one day, do not add mix.
 The machine must be disassembled and brush cleaned within 24 hours.